-Introduction n times of crisis those who are most marginalized tend to suffer disproportionately compared to the broader population.
+In times of crisis those who are most marginalized tend to suffer disproportionately compared to the broader population.
 This is all too relevant for LGBTIQ people, who experience higher levels of discrimination, violence, exclusion, and deprivation, especially where same-sex relations or transgender identities are criminalized.

 When the COVID-19 pandemic hit, the effects on LGBTIQ communities were devastating.
-OutRight's report "Vulnerability Amplified: The Impact of the COVID-19 Pandemic on LGBTIQ People" documents a devastation of livelihood, rising food and shelter insecurity; disruptions in accessing healthcare, including crucial HIV medication and gender-affirming treatment; elevated risk of domestic and family violence; social isolation and increased anxiety; scapegoating of LGBTIQ people for the pandemic; abuse of state power; and threats to the survival of LGBTIQ organizations.
-While significant sections of the population may experience similar effects, LGBTIQ people tend to also be excluded from relief efforts which take a binary gendered approach, use unsafe spaces (such as police stations) for distribution, use non-inclusive definitions of "family", or due to homophobic or transphobic relief workers.
-Left: A recipient of groceries supplied by Queer Youth Uganda.
+Outright's report "Vulnerability Amplified: The Impact of the COVID-19 Pandemic on LGBTIQ People" documents a devastation of livelihood, rising food and shelter insecurity; disruptions in accessing healthcare, including crucial HIV medication and gender-affirming treatment; elevated risk of domestic and family violence; social isolation and increased anxiety; scapegoating of LGBTIQ people for the pandemic; abuse of state power; and threats to the survival of LGBTIQ organizations.
+While significant sections of the population may experience similar effects, LGBTIQ people tend to also be excluded from relief efforts which take a binary gendered approach, use unsafe spaces (such as police stations) for distribution, use noninclusive definitions of "family", or due to homophobic or transphobic relief workers.

 "This is the first experience that we as transgender men have ever had of being considered for any grant.
 And with respect.
 For the first time we feel like we are part of this society.
 Our prayers and wishes are with your team and donors who were concerned about our need in this pandemic period.
-Thank you so much to you all." - Two trans men from District Malir in Pakistan
+Thank you so much to you all."

+- Two trans men from District Malir in Pakistan

-The COVID-19 Global LGBTIQ Emergency Fund utRight has been fighting for the human rights of LGBTIQ people everywhere for 30 years.
+The COVID-19 Global LGBTIQ Emergency Fund

+Outright has been fighting for the human rights of LGBTIQ people everywhere for 30 years.
 We have a network of strong connections with activists all over the world.
-As we learned about the devastation of livelihoods that LGBTIQ people were facing and the challenges organizations were experiencing in trying to meet the need brought about by the pandemic, OutRight was well-positioned to respond swiftly.
-OutRight Action International's COVID-19 Global LGBTIQ Emergency Fund is the largest global COVID-response fund for LGBTIQ communities in the world.
+As we learned about the devastation of livelihoods that LGBTIQ people were facing and the challenges organizations were experiencing in trying to meet the need brought about by the pandemic, Outright was well-positioned to respond swiftly.

 In April 2020 we launched the COVID-19 Global LGBTIQ Emergency Fund to support LGBTIQ people and organizations where governments, religious organizations, humanitarian relief agencies, and other programs failed to do so.
-The Fund in Numbers